HackRU/handbook/README.md

 We hope to maintain deadlines with the community that we are in contact with.
 If we are developing for HackRU we will maintain deadlines with the relevant fellow directors.

 ### Maintenance

-We have little experience in maintenance as this team is still nascent and in the process of development.

 In general, we hope to reduce the overhead of maintenance by insisting on thorough documentation, perhaps even mandating it as a part of each project.